What Bash Scripting Is and Why Server Administrators Rely on It

 0 3 * * * /root/scripts/daily_backup.sh >> /var/log/backup.log 2>&1

 The >> appends output to the log file.
 2>&1 redirects standard error to the same destination as standard output.
-If you want to learn more about scheduling tasks, a guide to cron jobs on Linux servers covers the syntax and practical examples in detail.
+If you want to learn more about scheduling tasks and the different cron expressions, a guide to cron jobs on Linux servers covers the syntax and practical examples in detail.

 Debugging Bash Scripts